BAMoL-ISEP/low-code-sple/readme.md

   Maven

   Eclipse (tested with version 2021-03)

+  An OMNIA low-code plataform account (see: https://omnialowcode.com).
+The repository already contains a model containning a set of applications that was exported from OMNIA (in JSON format).
+Therefore, this is only required if you want to import the result to OMNIA or use other models.

 ## Notes